Work4Labs/selenium-simple-test/README.txt

 * pip install selenium
 * pip install django==1.1.2

+You can do this automatically from the requirements.txt file with:

+* pip install -r requirements.txt

 The test django project doesn't have a database so once you have the dependencies installed you can execute ``./run`` to run the tests.